By Ashok Prasad, Founder, Niyyam

 - Monthly withdrawal: ₹20,000

-Key Benefits:
+Key Benefits

 - Provides regular income

-- Flexible withdrawal
+- Flexible withdrawals

-- Potential tax efficiency
+- Better tax efficiency compared to traditional options

-Important Insight:
+Important Insight

 What is STP (Systematic Transfer Plan)?

-- ₹5 lakh in a liquid fund
+- ₹5 lakh invested in a liquid fund

-- Transfer ₹50,000 monthly into the equity fund
+- ₹50,000 transferred monthly into an equity fund

-Key Benefits:
+Key Benefits

-- Enables gradual entry
+- Enables gradual market entry

-- Better management of lump sum investments
+- Helps manage lump sum investments efficiently

-Important Insight:
+Important Insight

-- STP is the safest way to deploy large amounts into the market
+STP is the safest way to deploy large amounts into the market.

 Lump Sum Investment Strategy in Mutual Funds: When and How to Invest (2026 Guide)